jwwang2003/VLFDLibUSBDriver/README.md

 ## How to build

-Within the root of the project, execute the following commands to build the driver:
+Execute the following commands to build the driver in the root directory:

 ```
 mkdir build && cd build